syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 </tr>
 </table>

-N> The above NuGet packages are available in [nuget.org](https://www.nuget.org/)
+N> The above mentioned NuGet packages are available in [nuget.org](https://www.nuget.org/)

-* The BlinkBinaries folder will be available in the package installed location.
-Set the path of the BlinkBinaries folder from package location to <i>BlinkPath</i> property of BlinkConverterSettings.
+* The BlinkBinaries folder is available in the package installed location.
+Set the path of the BlinkBinaries folder from package location to the <i>BlinkPath</i> property of BlinkConverterSettings.

 ### URL to PDF

-To convert website URL or local HTML file to PDF using Blink rendering engine, please refer the below code snippet.
+To convert website URL or local HTML file to PDF using Blink rendering engine, refer to the following code snippet.

 {% tabs %}